francisco-camargo/dev-workflow/src/python/pre-commit/README.md

 # pre-commit PyTest

 It is possible, though [not recommended](https://github.com/pre-commit/pre-commit/issues/761#issuecomment-394167542), to run PyTest as a pre-commit hook.
+If you want to do it anyway, [here ](https://stackoverflow.com/questions/64011304/running-pytest-as-a-pre-commit-hook-no-such-file-or-directory-issue)are some example configurations.

 # Suggested Settings